e-ditiones/CORPUS17plus/README.md

 ## Credits

-Documents have been created by Claire Jahan with the help of Simon Gabay, as part of the [_E-ditiones_](https://github.com/e-ditiones) project.
+Documents have been encoded by Claire Jahan with the help of Simon Gabay, as part of the [_E-ditiones_](https://github.com/e-ditiones) project.

 ## Contact
 Claire Jahan : claire.jahan[at]chartes.psl.eu